flexiblepower/fpai-documentation/Architecture.md

 ## Bundles in the fpai-core
 In the [fpai-core repository](https://github.com/flexiblepower/fpai-core) you will find all the bundles for the FPAI platform.
 This repository is really the core of the FPAI; it contains no Apps, such as device drivers, protocol drivers or smart grid applications.

 **flexiblepower.api**
-⋅⋅⋅This bundle contains all interfaces and classes for data objects for the FPAI.
+This bundle contains all interfaces and classes for data objects for the FPAI.
 This bundle is the FPAI specification, without any functionality.

 **flexiblepower.api.ext**
-⋅⋅⋅This bundle contains interfaces and classes for data objects which are not part of the FPAI standard, but are commonly used by energy applications.
+This bundle contains interfaces and classes for data objects which are not part of the FPAI standard, but are commonly used by energy applications.

 **flexiblepower.api.efi**
-⋅⋅⋅This bundle contains interfaces and classes for data objects for the Energy Flexibility Interface (EFI).
+This bundle contains interfaces and classes for data objects for the Energy Flexibility Interface (EFI).

 **flexiblepower.api.efi.utils**
-⋅⋅⋅This bundle contains utility classes which help Energy Apps interpret messages from the Energy Flexibility Interface (EFI).
+This bundle contains utility classes which help Energy Apps interpret messages from the Energy Flexibility Interface (EFI).

 **flexiblepower.runtime**
-⋅⋅⋅This bundle contains the runtime of the FPAI.
+This bundle contains the runtime of the FPAI.
 Notice that there are separate runtimes for real deplayments and simulations.
 The simulation runtime is useful for speeding up simulations.

 **flexiblepower.runtime.test**
-⋅⋅⋅This bundle contains unit tests and integration tests for the FPAI runtime.
+This bundle contains unit tests and integration tests for the FPAI runtime.

 **flexiblepower.ui**
-⋅⋅⋅This bundle contains the end user interface (the dashboard).
+This bundle contains the end user interface (the dashboard).

 **flexiblepower.ui.resourceinfo**
-⋅⋅⋅This bundle adds a widget to the dashboards which displays information on appliances connected to the FPAI.
+This bundle adds a widget to the dashboards which displays information on appliances connected to the FPAI.

 **flexiblepower.felix.webconsole.plugins**
-⋅⋅⋅This bundle contains some plugins for the Felix Web console.
+This bundle contains some plugins for the Felix Web console.
 This is a useful tool for FPAI developers.

 ## Further reading